dadi/cdn/docs/configuration.md

 #### GZIP

-Barbu supports GZIP compression, providiing a simple, effective way to save bandwidth and speed up your product.
+DADI CDN supports GZIP compression, providiing a simple, effective way to save bandwidth and speed up your product.

 **Example**